emad-elsaid/xlog/README.md

 * replaces Github Gist link by an embeded version of the gist
 * replace image url by image tag
 * loading bar (similar to youtube approach)
+* Disqus comments section (you can change it to your comments from app/views/layouts/_comments.html)

 ## TODO